mj1618/python-turtle-tutorial/README.md

 Even seasoned developers may not have come across this type of problem and may struggle, so don't worry if you don't get it straight away.

 Data Structures are frequently used in day-to-day software development roles and this is a great exercise to learn some.
-Algorithms are a branch of Computer Science that is rarely used in day-to-day software development, but it is worth at least learning the Shortest Path Algorithm to get an appreciation for these elusive beasts.
+Algorithms are a branch of Computer Science that is rarely used in day-to-day software development, but it is worth at least learning the Shortest Grid Path Algorithm to get an appreciation for these elusive beasts.

 The solution is available here if you get stuck: [./solutions/shortest_path.py](./solutions/shortest_path.py).